ionic-team/ionic-site/docs/v2/resources/using-npm/index.md

 # Using NPM

 There is a lot of new terminology in Ionic V2, much of it having to do with Node and NPM.
-Let's take a look at some key concepts with Node/NPM and how this relates to Ionic.
+Let's take a look at some key concepts with Node/NPM, and how they relate to Ionic.

-## Ionic NPM packages - Whats in a name?
+## Ionic NPM packages - What's in a name?

-There are two packages that relate to Ionic on NPM.
-The Ionic CLI package and the Ionic-Framework package.
+There are two packages related to Ionic on NPM &mdash; the Ionic CLI package and the Ionic-Framework package.

 ### Ionic CLI

-The CLI (**C**ommand **L**ine **I**nterface) is the main tool that you will use to create a project, build native apps, and handle bundling your apps resources.
+The CLI (**C**ommand **L**ine **I**nterface) is the main tool that you will use to create a project, build native apps, and handle bundling your app's resources.
 This package is available on NPM and is called `ionic`.
 To install, run:

 ```bash
 # if on linux/osx, run with sudo